Lechona Colombiana (stuffed pork)

 5.0 de 3 votes

-Discover the irresistible flavor and tradition of Colombian suckling: an iconic dish that combines crispy, golden roast pork with a delicious rice filling and authentic flavors.
-This recipe will transport you to the colorful and festive flavors of Colombian cuisine
+Discover the irresistible flavor and tradition of Colombian lechona: an iconic dish that combines crispy, golden roast pork with a delicious rice filling and authentic flavors.
+This recipe will transport you to the colorful and festive world of Colombian cuisine.

 Curse Recipekitchen International, MeatsDifficulty Half